EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Experiments

 \subsection{Qualitative Examples}

 \cref{fig:generated videos} compares camera control results from \methodname{} and SOTA open-source baselines on both I2V and V2V settings.
-For I2V, we include ViewCrafter~\cite{yu2024viewcrafter} and AC3D~\cite{bahmani2024ac3d}; for V2V, we compare against GCD~\cite{van2024generative} and ViewCrafter.
-AC3D is excluded from the V2V comparison as it is conditioned on a single image and cannot follow dense source video motions.
-AC3D and GCD are conditioned on camera embeddings, whereas ViewCrafter, like ours, is conditioned on anchor videos.
+For I2V, we include ViewCrafter, AC3D, FloVD and Gen3C; for V2V, we compare against GCD, TrajectoryCrafter, Gen3C and ReCamMaster.
+AC3D, GCD, and ReCamMaster condition on camera embeddings, while ViewCrafter, TrajectoryCrafter, and Gen3C, like ours, condition on anchor videos.
+FloVD instead uses optical-flow maps as its control signal.

-\textbf{I2V Camera Control.} As shown in Fig.~\ref{fig:generated videos} (a), both ViewCrafter (3rd row) and our method~(4th row) are capable of following anchor videos.
-However, as shown in the ViewCrafter row, it often introduces content inconsistencies~(red boxes): for example, it gradually changes a painting to glass-like material (3rd column), and produces severe distortions around the sofa (4th column) and chairs (5th column).
-Such deviations from the anchor video are potentially due to ViewCrafter learning to over-repair misaligned regions—a side effect of being trained with misaligned point-cloud-based anchor videos.
-In contrast, our method faithfully preserves visible content thanks to learning from aligned anchor videos (shown in green boxes).
-As a baseline without anchor video guidance, AC3D fails to follow the desired camera trajectory.
-It is worth noting that this example is taken from the RealEstate10K test set, which is an in-domain evaluation setting for both ViewCrafter and AC3D, as they are trained densely with RealEstate10K videos.
-Even so, our method demonstrates superior accuracy and quality.
+\textbf{I2V Camera Control.} As shown in Fig.~\ref{fig:generated videos}(a), ViewCrafter (4th row), Gen3C (5th row), and our method (3rd row) can follow anchor videos.
+However, ViewCrafter often introduces content inconsistencies (red boxes), such as gradually changing a painting into a glass-like material (2nd column) and producing severe distortions around the sofa (3rd column) and chairs (4th column).
+This is likely due to over-repairing misaligned regions when trained with point-cloud-based anchor videos.
+Gen3C struggles under large camera motion and generates messy content in invisible regions (4th column).
+In contrast, our method preserves visible content thanks to aligned anchor supervision (green boxes) and generates reasonable content in invisible regions.
+Methods without anchor guidance (AC3D and FloVD) fail to follow the camera trajectory.
+Notably, this sample is from the Real10K (in-domain for ViewCrafter, AC3D, and Gen3C), yet EPiC achieves better accuracy and visual quality.
+Additional qualitative results are provided in Appendix \cref{fig:gen3c_i2v,fig:flovd_i2v,fig:vc_i2v}, and more in-the-wild examples in \cref{fig:i2v_qual_diversity}.

-\textbf{V2V Camera Control.} As shown in Fig.\ref{fig:generated videos}~(b), while ViewCrafter can roughly follow the anchor video in the background (\textit{e.g.}, beach and trees), it fails to reproduce the foreground motion accurately.
-In the 2nd column of ViewCrafter row, the dog does not turn its head as in the reference video, and in the 3rd column, the dog's shape appears distorted (\textit{e.g.} hind leg and nose).
-GCD produces blurry foregrounds and lacks fidelity.
-In contrast, our method successfully captures both background and foreground motion, faithfully recapturing the reference video through anchor-video guidance.